OPelham/Pupptet-Workspace/README.md

 - config files
 - SSL data

+#### Configuration
+How to assign groups and configurations based on agent types

+Classes if ancesotr node group has a class all desendents have that class too

+these also inherit all class parameters and variables

+Rules - node group can only marcg nodes that all ancestors also match.
+So specifying rules in child node group can narrow down  nodes in parent group

+NOTE node can mach diff node groups causing conflicts

+EG create node group webservers add classes here that need to be applied to all web servers

+then can specify subsets with differing commonalities

+Once node groups created can manualy or dynamically add nodes to a group static/dynamic

+WIth rules or manually pinning nodes

+#### Architecture
+facts from agent to master
+facter command to gather system inventory as key:value pairs compares that received and masters config to esstablish drift between desired and running state

+##### Building blocks
+Resources can be grouped into classes
+Manifest end with .pp and puppet dsl (domain specific language) files definitions of puppet classes modules collections of files def like manifests, class definitions etc

+##### REsources
+custom resource types or predefined written as .pp

+Resources have attribute and value (attribute => "value")

+FINDINF RESOURCE TYPES

+    puppet resource --type

+then use:

+    puppet describe [type]

+to check which attributes

+can use

+    puppet help [what to find]

+##### excersices

+create, check, test, run

+###### create

+###### check

+    puppet parser validate [resource].pp

+sill see if syntax errors present

+###### test

+smoke test

+    puppet apply [resource].pp --noop

+will show what changes would be applied

+###### run

+    puppet apply [resource].pp

+Q: WHERE are resources, classes etc stored?

 #### Main Manifest Direectory
 puppet starts compiling catalog with single manifest fule or with dir of manifests which are treated as a single file.
 Starting point is "main manifest" or "site manifest"